Minimalist Drawings: The Key to Elevating Your Home's Nawabi-Inspired Decor

 - Accessories: Like clocks, vases, or figurines inspired by Pop Art

 Many people start small with Pop Art decor.
-They might add a single piece to their living room.
+They might add one piece to their living room.
 If they like it, they can add more over time.
-This makes it easy to try out the style.
+This makes it easy to try out the style without a big commitment.

 The Impact of Pop Art on Furniture Design